-14.1 The Corporation shall seek to ensure that all Corporation Members are appointed on merit, in accordance with an open selection procedure carried out by the Corporation's Governance Panel, and are drawn widely from the community which the College serves so as to be representative of that community.
-The Corporation should have regard to the provisions relating to the membership of the Corporation in the College's Instrument of Government, the need to combat discrimination and to promote equality, and the need to

-- make available a range of necessary skills and experience to ensure that the Corporation carries out its functions under the College's Articles of Government. - 14.2 Corporation Members must obtain a thorough grounding in their duties and responsibilities by participating in the College's governance induction and training programmes, including regular refresher workshops. - 14.3 In order to promote more effective governance, Corporation Members will carry out an annual review of the performance by the Corporation of its duties and responsibilities, including a review of their own performance as part of a continuing and critical process of self-evaluation.
+- 14.1 The Corporation shall seek to ensure that all Corporation Members are appointed on merit, in accordance with an open selection procedure carried out by the Corporation's Governance Panel and are drawn widely from the community which the College serves so as to be representative of that community.
+The Corporation should have regard to the provisions relating to the membership of the Corporation in the College's Instrument of Government, the need to combat discrimination, to promote equality and diversity, and the need to make available a range of necessary skills and experience to ensure that the Corporation carries out its functions under the College's Articles of Government. - 14.2 The Corporation is responsible for the strategic oversight of the college and are guardians of public money, ensuring its effective and efficient use.
+As such, governing bodies should have the right mix of skills and experience to fulfil these responsibilities.
+Corporation members will obtain a thorough induction and training to understand their duties and responsibilities. - 14.3 In order to promote more effective governance, Corporation Members will carry out an annual review of the performance by the Corporation of its duties and responsibilities, including a review of their own performance and skills needs as part of a continuing and critical process of self-evaluation.